-For 18 of the 33 years since the tournament field expanded to 64 teams, at least one No. 14 seed has triumphed over a No. 3 seed.
-Last season's tournament was the first time since 2012 that the No. 14 seeds went winless in the first round.
-The last No. 14 seed to pull off an opening-round upset was Stephen F. Austin, thanks to Thomas Walkup, who hit 19-of-20 free throws and ended with 33 points as the Lumberjacks took down West Virginia 70-56.
+For 18 of the 34 years since the tournament field expanded to 64 teams, at least one 14 seed has triumphed over a 3 seed.
+The past two seasons are the first two since 2012 that 14 seeds went winless in their opening round games.
+The last 14 seed to pull off an opening-round upset came in 2016 when Stephen F. Austin, thanks to Thomas Walkup's 33 points, defeated No. 3 West Virginia, 70-56.

-The biggest upset in a 14 vs. 3 game — 14 points — is tied between SFA's win in 2016, and when Ohio topped Georgetown 97-83 in 2010.
+The biggest upset in a 14 vs. 3 game — 14 points — is tied between SFA's win in 2016 and Ohio's 2010 win against Georgetown.
 Armon Bassett scored 32 points for the Bobcats and DJ Cooper added 23 to shock the Hoyas.